stelligent/autotemplation/README.md

 `python3 autotemplation.py`

 To run without a terminal (in OSX), ctrl-click or right click the autotemplation.py file in finder and open with IDLE.
 Press F5 to run.

+##### To save as CSV locally:
+If the template has exactly one table, that table will be outputted to a CSV (locally) if ran with '--csv' flag:
+`./autotemplation.py --csv`